Fact vs. Fiction: 3 Myths Surrounding Emotional Support Animals

 2. ESAs are Service Dogs

 Emotional support animals are not service dogs; there is a significant distinction.
-Service dogs are trained to perform critical tasks to those suffering from a physical or psychiatric disability.
+Service dogs are trained to perform critical tasks for those suffering from a physical or psychiatric disability.
 Service dogs undergo extensive training beyond obedience and are necessary to the lives of those with a disability, so they are allowed to accompany them everywhere.
 Emotional support animals do not need training beyond basic obedience.
 Any animal can become an emotional support animal.
 Getting a service dog is difficult, as it is a need-based service through special organizations for the disabled.

 3. ESAs Can Go in Places that Do Not Allow Pets

 The Fair Housing Act and the Air Carrier Access Act are the only laws that protect emotional support animals.
 Read more about these two laws here.
 The Fair Housing Act allows ESAs to live with their owners in housing that does not allow pets and prevents any pet fees or pet deposits.
-The Air Carrier Access Act allows emotional support animals to fly with their owners either on their lap or on the floor in front of their seat without having to pay a pet fee (for more information check out the Delta pet policy in cabin.
+The Air Carrier Access Act allows emotional support animals to fly with their owners either on their lap or on the floor in front of their seats without having to pay a pet fee (for more information check out the Delta pet policy in cabin.

 Emotional support animals are a great benefit to those suffering from a qualifying mental condition.
 There is a lot of misformation and confusion as to what exactly an emotional support animal is and what their rights are.
 Many people confuse emotional support animals with service dogs, as the laws protecting them are different.
 The FHA and ACAA protect service dogs, but service dog laws do not protect ESAs.
 Read more frequently asked questions about emotional support animals.